gmemstr/sliproad/README.md

 custom file providers can be implemented by adding a new go file to the `files` module. it should implement the `FileProviderInterface` interface.

+## authentication

+basic authentication support utilizing [keycloak](https://keycloak.org/) has been implemented, but work is being done to bring this more inline with the storage provider implementation. see `assets/config_examples/auth.yml` for an example configuration - having this file alongside the binary will activate authentication on all `/api/files` endpoints. note that this implementation is a work in progress, and a seperate branch will contain further improvements.

 ## icons

 SVG Icons provided by Paweł Kuna: https://github.com/tabler/tabler-icons (see assets/web/icons/README.md)